-The island was originally inhabited by the Wampanoag people until 1659 when the first English settlers began arriving on the island.
-The first settlers focused on farming and raising sheep, but overgrazing and the growing number of farms made these activities untenable, and the islanders soon began turning to the sea for a living.
+The Wampanoag people initially inhabited the island until 1659 when the first English settlers began arriving.
+The first settlers focused on farming and raising sheep, but overgrazing and growing farms made these activities untenable.
+The islanders soon began turning to the sea for a living.

 If you intend to visit Nantucket on your summer vacation, you won’t be disappointed in what the island has to offer.
 In the downtown area, visitors will find a plentiful supply of boutiques and shops, historic sites, and restaurants with fresh seafood.
 Beaches line the island’s perimeter, with views of lighthouses and sailboats among the Atlantic Ocean and Nantucket Sound.